-- 1. The development team (inclusive of its general partners, co-developers, management agents, and other members/agents) demonstrating the ability to meet all terms, conditions, and requirements set forth in the application materials will be awarded 2 points.
-Any applications submitted to HHFDC within the previous five-year period may be considered when awarding points for this criteria. - 2.
-Number of LIHTC projects placed in service by the Project Owner (General Partner/Managing Member/Developer).
-The number of LIHTC projects placed in service in which the applicant's consultant that had a contractual obligation with the Project Owner throughout the construction/rehabilitation period continues to participate in the management of the project throughout the extended use period (as defined and required by section 42(h)(6)(D) of the Internal Revenue Code), may be included in the scoring of Criterion 9, subject to the submission of supporting documentation.
+1. The development team (inclusive of its general partners, co-developers, management agents, and other members/agents) may be awarded a maximum of two (2) points if it meets all terms, conditions, and requirements set forth in the application materials and financing commitments, if awarded.
+Any materials submitted and representations made during the application process and financial commitment process within the previous five-year period may be considered when awarding points for this criteria.

+2. Number of LIHTC projects placed in service by the Project Owner (General Partner/Managing Member/Developer).
+The number of LIHTC projects placed in service in which the applicant's consultant that had a contractual obligation with the Project Owner throughout the construction/rehabilitation period continues to participate in the management of the project throughout the extended use period (as defined and required by section 42(h)(6)(D) of the Internal Revenue Code), may be included in the scoring of Criterion 11, subject to the submission of supporting documentation.

 Projects Placed in Service Points

 None 0

-1-5 0.5
+1 - 5 0.5

 6+ 1

 3. Number of LIHTC projects placed in service in Hawaii by the Project Owner (General Partner/Managing Member/Developer).
-The number of LIHTC projects placed in service in which the applicant's consultant that had a contractual obligation with the Project Owner throughout the construction / rehabilitation period and continues to participate in the management of the project throughout the extended use period (as defined and required by section 42(h)(6)(D) of the Internal Revenue Code), may be included in the scoring of Criterion 9, subject to the submission of supporting documentation.
+The number of LIHTC projects placed in service in which the applicant's consultant that had a contractual obligation with the Project Owner throughout the construction / rehabilitation period and continues to participate in the management of the project throughout the extended use period (as defined and required by section 42(h)(6)(D) of the Internal Revenue Code), may be included in the scoring of Criterion 11, subject to the submission of supporting documentation.

-None 0 1-3 0.5 4+ 1 Projects Placed in Service Points
+Projects Placed in Service Points

-1-3 0.5 None 0
+None 0

-1-3 0.5
+1 - 3 0.5

 4+ 1